WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-shoppable-feed.md

 ---
-title: "Instagram Shoppable Feed | Social Feeds | WP Social Ninja"
+title: "Instagram Shoppable Feed"
 description: ""
 ---

-# Instagram Shoppable Feed | Social Feeds | WP Social Ninja
+# Instagram Shoppable Feed

 WP Social Ninja brings an **Instagram Shoppable Feed (Pro) **feature that will help you to generate more sales on your website.